vfarcic/devops24/manuscript/06-jenkins-setup.md

 * [minishift-ip.sh](https://gist.github.com/fa902cc2e2f43dcbe88a60138dd20932): **minishift** with 3 CPUs, 3 GB RAM, with version 1.16+, with **tiller**, and with `LB_IP` variable set to the VM created by minishift.
 * [gke-ip.sh](https://gist.github.com/3e53def041591f3c0f61569d49ffd879): **Google Kubernetes Engine (GKE)** with 3 n1-highcpu-2 (2 CPUs, 1.8 GB RAM) nodes (one in each zone), and with **nginx Ingress** controller running on top of the "standard" one that comes with GKE, with **tiller**, and with `LB_IP` variable set to the IP of the external load balancer created when installing nginx Ingress.
 We'll use nginx Ingress for compatibility with other platforms.
 Feel free to modify the YAML files and Helm Charts if you prefer NOT to install nginx Ingress.

+We'll need a few files from the *go-demo-3* repository you cloned in one of the previous chapter.
+To be on the safe side, please merge it the upstream.
+If you forgot the commands, they are available in the [TODO gist](TODO).

 Now we're ready to install Jenkins.

 ## Running Jenkins

 We'll need a domain which we'll use to set Ingress' hostname and through which we'll be able to open Jenkins UI.
 We'll continue using *nip.io* service to generate domains.
-Just as before, remember that this is only a temporary solution and that you should configure "real" domains with the IP of your external load balancer.
+Just as before, remember that this is only a temporary solution and that you should use "real" domains with the IP of your external load balancer instead.

 ```bash
 JENKINS_ADDR="jenkins.$LB_IP.nip.io"